Cold-water Immersion, High Heat Sauna, Combination of Cold-water Immersion and High Heat Sauna

 Inclusion criteria

-* 18 - 30 years of age * Member of the Ranger Challenge group at The Citadel. * Access to a smartphone with access to appropriate app marketplace (Apple iOS 15, Android 8.0 or newer) and reliable data access. * Ability to access and operate Oura Ring application
+1\.
+18 - 30 years of age 2.
+Enrolled military cadet at the Citadel Military College.
+3. Access to a smartphone with access to appropriate app marketplace (Apple iOS 15, Android 8.0 or newer) and reliable data access.
+4\.
+Ability to access and operate Oura Ring application.

 Exclusion criteria